 - All uploaded items need to be in the following format: pdf, doc, docx, jpg, jpeg, or png.
 Page files and google docs cannot be accepted.
 Click here for more information about acceptable file formats, how to take a screenshot and how to combine multiple screenshots into one document.
 All uploaded documents should include your full name.

-- Complete the Renewal Application and submit it by 12 noon, February 1st, 2018.
-If you cannot save the SAR, financial aid information, student tax form or transcript as pdf files to upload with the application, you have several options.
+- Complete the Renewal Application and submit it by 12 noon, February 1st, 2019.
+If you cannot save the SAR, financial aid information, and/or academic transcript as pdf files to upload with the application, you have several options.
 You can scan them and save them as pdf files to upload, or you can photograph them with a smart phone, email them to yourself, and save them in jpg, png or pdf format to upload.

 Early applications are gratefully received, as we will be processing about 400 Renewal Applications.